pksoni234/Team-Management-Plugin/README.md

-# soul-team
+# Soul Team Plugin

-//Install soul-team.zip file plugin manually or by uploading from plugin add new .
+Install soul-team.zip file plugin manually or by uploading from plugin add new .
-//Add Team with
+Add Team with
-//Use shortcode like [Display team='66']
+Use shortcode like [Display team='66']

-/*

 Task Details:
 ------------